deciduously/tictactoe-hs/haskell-in-english.md

 I'm going to preface this by saying I am not making this a blog post about Monads if you've heard the good advice about generally running away from those.
 I do need to talk about them at least a little (we can gloss through most of the details but there’s a `(>>=)` or two just sitting there), and they're really not a scary thing at all.
 This is the super simple shakedown, and it's only a shakedown because I thought it sounded good after "super simple".

 IO is a monad.
 In Haskell, Monad is a design pattern that allows us to imbue simpler types with some higher-order functionality that strictly adheres to a set of laws in order to compose them with more flexibility than a pure functional model would afford.
 I'll unpack this below.
 This pattern is not specific to Haskell, but the Haskell compiler is able to verify these "monad laws" for us at compile time due to its powerful typeclass system and comes with a number of built-in instances for various useful types - though you could absolutely approximate the pattern in any language with facilities for generic programming.
-I'll talk more about what typeclasses and instances are later - for know, know that Haskell has a concept of "categories of types" on top of just regular types which it can enforce, and one such category is "Monad".
+I'll talk more about what typeclasses and instances are later - for know, know that Haskell has a concept of "categories of types" which it can enforce and one such category is "Monad".
 Our whole program here is an `IO ()` monad.

 As we’ve stated, Haskell is a functional programming language which is really a rather broad category of languages that emphasise a style of programming in which the function is the basic unit of computation.
 In Haskell this is further constrained by demanding that every function be a pure function.
 If you're not familiar with the terminology "pure" means that the function does not rely upon or act on values outside of its own body.
 Put another way, the function will always return the same output for a given input because there is nothing else the output depends on and you're guaranteed that nothing outside of itself will change in the course of running it.
 The entire result of the computation is 100% determined by the arguments themselves.
 This maps a lot more closely to the *mathematical* concept of a "function".
-In most languages, what we call a "function" is more accurately a "subroutine", which may or may not be effectful.
+In most impertative languages what we call a "function" is more accurately a "subroutine", which may or may not be effectful.
 Haskell has no such concept.
 The savvy among you might already be asking "but wait!
 There are all kinds of things a function might want to do outside of itself.
 How about printing a letter to the screen or responding to any external input?"
 To which Haskell says "Oh, shoot.
 We hadn't thought of that.
 Pack it up!"
 Good post everyone.

 ...Hah!
 Got you, didn't I. Monads conventiently allow Haskell to get around this little technicality of actually having to be useful.
 I read this type as "IO Unit".
 The first part means it's of type IO, so it does something with IO (Input/Output).
 But this is Haskell, and we need to know what type this monad returns so that we can use it within our typed functional program (spoiler alert: specifically within other monads.)
 Our compiler is just doing it's happy ol' thing evaluating values by executing functions as it sees them, we've got to keep the big computation rolling!
 "Doing IO" isn't a type, so Haskell has something called the IO Monad.
 An IO monad like main will do something with IO in its body but also evaluates to something in the context of your purely functional program.
 The Monad is a way of encapsulating that idea - whatever it does will happen inside of it and then you get this second type back, still wrapped up as an `IO something`.
 A monad can be thought of as an "action" or "computation."
 It isn't the action itself, it's just the concept of carrying out that action.
 It's a noun through and through, just a "thing" we can pass around in our program (NOT a function, though functions can return Monads), but it's definitely a little weird at first.
 Monads turn out to be a great way to compose functionality without sacrificing that sweet, saucy purity.